hello-arun/lets-run/05-KAKSHA-BAARVI/20-matplotlib/README.md

 1. Extract all [Helvetica](./Helvetica-Font-Family.zip) fonts.
 2. Find matplotlib fonts folder.

-Generally matplotlib access the fonts from `{active-env}/lib/python3.10/site-packages/matplotlib/mpl-data/fonts/ttf`.
+Generally matplotlib access the fonts from `{active-env}/lib/python3.10/site-packages/matplotlib/mpl-data/fonts/ttf` on Linux or `{active-env}\Lib\site-packages\matplotlib\mpl-data\fonts` on Windows.
 If this directory does not work then find path by these commands

 ```Python
 import matplotlib